josmar-crwdstffng/angular/aio/content/guide/http.md

 <div class="alert is-helpful">

-The sample app for this guide doesn't have a server that accepts uploaded files.
+The sample app for this guide does not have a server that accepts uploaded files.
 The `UploadInterceptor` in `app/http-interceptors/upload-interceptor.ts` intercepts and short-circuits upload requests by returning an observable of simulated events.

 </div>

 ## Optimizing server interaction with debouncing

-If you need to make an HTTP request in response to user input, it's not efficient to send a request for every keystroke.
+If you need to make an HTTP request in response to user input, it is not efficient to send a request for every keystroke.
-It's better to wait until the user stops typing and then send a request.
+It is better to wait until the user stops typing and then send a request.
 This technique is known as debouncing.

 Consider the following template, which lets a user enter a search term to find a package by name.